MikeGale/Goggles01/README.md

 Although the Goggles language could express instructions to search through a small set of websites or act as a blocklist, Goggles really shine when used to express boosting and downranking across many domains and pages.

-Goggles also impacts the behaviour of features such as Discussions and News or Videos clusters, giving you full control on your search experience.
+Goggles also impacts the behaviour of features such as Discussions and News or Videos clusters, giving you greater control on your search experience.

 We are already using Goggles internally, and we can't wait to see what you will do with them!